Hyperthyroidism, or overactive thyroid, happens when the thyroid gland produces too much hormone. This has impacts throughout the body.

 - rarely, liver failure

-Radioactive iodine is picked up by the active cells in the thyroid, and it destroys them.
+Radioactive iodine is picked up by the active cells in the thyroid and then destroys them.
 The destruction is local, and there are no widespread side effects.
 The dose of radioactivity contained in the radioiodine is very low and is not harmful.

-Surgery can remove part of the thyroid gland if other treatments are not possible, for instance, during pregnancy, cannot tolerate other therapies, or has cancer.
+Surgery can remove part of the thyroid gland if other treatments are not possible.
+This group might include people who are pregnant, those who cannot tolerate other therapies, or those who have cancer.

 It is unclear what triggers Graves’ disease, but it often runs in families, suggesting a genetic basis.